Prospective Graduate Students

 No. Our program does appeal to athletic trainers seeking a graduate degree and we have many ATCs in our graduate program.
-Our MA in Kinesiology Program has three options: Exercise Science, Sport Psychology, and Sport Administration (in progress).
+Our MA in Kinesiology Program has three options: Exercise Science, Sport Psychology, and Sport Administration.

 Is a thesis required for graduation in the MA in Kinesiology Program?

 A thesis is one of three tracks offered in the MA in Kinesiology Program.
 Student may complete a thesis or may opt to complete a master project or a comprehensive examination.
 Students concurrently serving as graduate assistants typically enroll for academic internship units (paid working experience in athletic training).
 Opportunities for independent studies are also available.

 We offer a variety of paid opportunities for graduate students, some of which include waivers for tuition and fees and stipends ranging $8,000 to $10,000 per nine month period.
 Each year, the Fresno State Department of Athletics offers 6 to 8 graduate interns which involve work with the athletic programs at Fresno State.
 This is excellent work experience which includes supervision of students in our accredited athletic training education program.
 The Department of Kinesiology also offers teaching assistantships and has contracts with local high schools for athletic trainers.